Aken00/readme-gen/Generate.md

   This application is licensed under MIT License

   ## Contributing
-  No guidelines right now
+  No guidelines for contributors at this time

   ## Tests
-  No tests have been run yet
+  No tests have been run at this time

   ## Questions
   * GitHub Username: bspiewak6